Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Experiments and Results

-Overall, the results show that Bayesian neural networks with \ac{VI} can deliver strong performance that is competitive with deterministic reconstruction networks.
-This can be first observed on the Ellipses dataset, which shows that \ac{BDGD} performs on par or slightly better than all the unsupervised and the supervised methods under consideration, which is in agreement with previous experimental findings \cite{Barbano:2020, barbano2020quantifying}.
-The results also show the potential of the Bayesian \ac{UKT} framework for medical image reconstruction in the more challenging setting where ground truth images are unavailable.
-Namely, adapting the model through the described framework allows us to achieve a significant performance boost on the LoDoFanB dataset.
-Moreover, \ac{BDGD}+\ac{UKT} shows roughly the same performance as \ac{DIP}+TV, while being significantly faster in terms of run-time, cf. Table \ref{tab:tab1}.
-Indeed, all the learned methods are faster than TV and \ac{DIP}+TV reconstructions.
+Overall, the results show that Bayesian neural networks with \ac{VI} can deliver strong performance that is competitive with deterministic reconstruction networks, when equipped with the strategy of \textit{being Bayesian only a little bit}.
+This can be first observed on the Ellipses dataset.
+Table \ref{tab:tab1} shows that \ac{BDGD} performs on par with (or often better than) all the unsupervised and supervised methods under consideration, which is in agreement with previous experimental findings \cite{barbano2020quantifying}.
+The results also show the potential of the Bayesian \ac{UKT} framework for medical image reconstruction in the more challenging setting where ground truth images are not available.
+Namely, adapting the model through the described framework allows achieving a significant performance boost on {both the FoamFanB} and LoDoFanB datasets.
+Moreover, \ac{BDGD}+\ac{UKT} shows roughly the same performance as \ac{DIP}+TV, while being significantly faster in terms of runtime, cf. Table \ref{tab:tab1}.
+This observation is consistent with existing studies using pretraining in other contexts \cite{HeGirshick:2019,RaghuZhangBengio:2019}.
+Indeed, all the learned methods are significantly faster than TV and \ac{DIP}+TV reconstructions.
+In addition, \ac{BDGD}+\ac{UKT} can deliver uncertainty estimates on the reconstructions, with their sources quantified into aleatoric and epistemic ones.
+It is observed that for the studied settings, the epistemic uncertainty dominates the aleatoric one, and both uncertainty estimates correlate well with the pixel-wise error of the reconstructions.
+Nonetheless, the calibration of these estimates remains to be validated, like nearly all DL-based uncertainty quantification techniques \cite{BarbanoArridgeJinTanno:2021}.